gagigante/gagigante/README.md

 - :smile: Graduating in analysis and systems development at IFSP and computer technician by Etec
 - 🔭 I'm currently working at [Luizalabs](https://medium.com/luizalabs) as front-end developer with React and Next.js
 - 🌱 I’m currently focusing on javascript development (React, React Native, Node, TypeScript)
-- :fire: My english is a work in progress
 <!-- - :rocket: I’m looking to collaborate on javascript open source projects to get more experience -->
 <!--- 🤔 I’m looking for a Full Stack job (Node, React, React Native) --->